 6 The amendment in the State Superannuation Amendment Act 2007 s.
 84 is not included because it was repealed by the State Superannuation Amendment Act 2011 s.
 4 before the amendment purported to come into operation.

 7 The Corporations (Consequential Amendments) Act (No. 3) 2003 s.
 2-4 contain validation provisions.

-8 On the date as at which this compilation was prepared, the Ports Legislation Amendment Act 2014 s.
-31(1) had not come into operation.
-It reads as follows:

-31. Schedule 1 amended

-(1) In Schedule 1:

-(a) in item 3 column 2 delete “Bunbury Port Authority” and insert:

-Southern Ports Authority

-(b) in item 3 column 3 above “Port of Bunbury” insert:

-Port of Albany

-(c) in item 3 column 3 below “Port of Bunbury” insert:

-Port of Esperance

-(d) delete items 2 and 4.